chriskyfung/chriskyfung.github.io/_posts/windows/2020-02-22-find-windows10-store-app-path-for-default-program.md

 4. Look for the key with the app name, or press **Ctrl+F** to use the "Find" dialog for a quick search under the registry tree.

-5. Open the app key you found, there should be a subkey called `PackageID` and another called `PackageRootFolder`, shown as the example below.<br>{% include picture.html width="691" height="190" img="windows/Example%20registry%20of%20a%20windows%20store%20app" ext="png" alt="Example registry of a windows store app" class="ml-4" %}
+5. Open the app key you found, there should be a subkey called `PackageID` and another called `PackageRootFolder`, shown as the example below.<br>{% include picture.html width="691" height="190" img="windows/Example%20registry%20of%20a%20windows%20store%20app.png" alt="Example registry of a windows store app" class="ml-4" %}

 {:start="6"}